 Over the years, a new worry had developed.
 Learned as she was in potions, special words, and other such things that many called “magic”, the witch had never been able to explain, to her own satisfaction, how a Human girl could sprout wings or mimic another person.
 “Abilities,” she would say, “seemingly magical in nature, do not manifest themselves like this.”
 And yet, had them Tildy did.

 To Tildy’s mind, however, she already knew their origin.
 Or thought she did.
-It seemed obvious that she’d inherited these abilities from her family.
+She’d obviously inherited them from her family.
 It wasn’t like some magical being had appeared from thin air to bestow them upon her.

 The witch disagreed.
-No recorded lore spoke of such a thing in Humans, and she always argued that it would be impossible to conceal from history, of which she seemed to know an awful lot.
-Tildy would then tease her about remaining hidden for years in Eddlweld, getting only a familiar “Hmph,” in response.
+No recorded lore spoke of such a thing in Humans, and she always argued that it would be impossible to conceal from history, of which she knew an awful lot.
+Tildy would, of course, tease her about remaining hidden for years in Eddlweld, getting only a familiar “Hmph” in response.

 Deep down, Tildy thought she was right: Humans were, as a general rule, people of swords and spears and very loud words, not transfiguration or magic.
 Nevertheless, this riddle vexed the witch more than other problems.

 “I need four tip-top apples and a few sprigs of mint for breakfast,” the witch called from below.
 “Be a dear and collect them for an old woman.”